World Series Odds

 - 1999: Yankees won over Atlanta Braves, 4 games to 0

 On an all-time basis, the team has appeared in a staggering 40 World Series, racking up 27 titles while coming up short 13 times.
-The club has made it to the MLB Playoffs the last five seasons in a row.
-The 2021 season came to a close with a loss to the Boston Red Sox in the AL Wild Card game.
+The club has made it to the MLB Playoffs the last six seasons in.
+The 2022 Yankees defeated the Cleveland Guardians 3-2 in the Division Series before being swept by the Houston Astros in the ALCS.

-The Yankees are atop the charts in both World Series wins and total appearances.
-From this perspective, just seven other franchises have reached double digits in appearances.
+As mentioned, the Yankees are atop the charts in both World Series wins and total appearances.
+Just seven other franchises have reached double digits in appearances.
 Here’s the complete list of World Series records for each current MLB team.

 |New York Yankees||27-13||2009|